KexinPan/KexinPan.github.io/CS460/HW4/index.md

-## Homework 3
+## Homework 4

-For this task, we're going to complete the task of creating a C# implementation of a previously written Java application.
-The goal of this project is to write the sample C# application to demonstrate the knowledge of the C# language and development tools.
+For this task, we're going to create a MVC project by using asp.net, the project in the video seems interesting.
+There are different requirements for mile convert and color mixer, the first one need GET method and the second one requires POST method, so we can practice the difference between GET and POST method.

-From this project, I found java and C# are similar, there are some different syntax and you need to replace the common variable to another.
+We also need to create new two different branch to develop our project, so we can learn how to deal with the conflicts when we merge.

 ## Links